soumyargade/CSC510-17/DESIGN.md

 * **Web scraper tool:** Based on suggestions from Dr. Ore we plan to initially hardcode our responses.
 We will do this to ensure that the functionality of our bot is correct.
 Afterwards we will work on adding a web scraping tool to dynamically collect the API responses from Github.com.
 Web scraping will make our bot more extendable for future use.
 * **GitHub Documentation:** After ensuring that our bot is functioning properly we will add in web scraping tools which will rely on GitHub documentation to retrieve the proper API response the user has requested.

-#### 3. Constraints and/or Guidelines
+### Constraints & Guidelines
-* **Account necessary:** Users will need to have an account with MatterMost in order to access our Bot as we plan to embed GitEx within MatterMost.
+* **Account Necessary:** Users need to have a Mattermost account to access GitEx as we plan to it within Mattermost.
-* **Limitations for Dictionary API:** free as long as it is for non-commercial use, usage does not exceed 1000 queries per day per API key, and use is limited to two reference APIs.
+* **Dictionary API Limitations:** Free as long as it is for non-commercial use, usage does not exceed 1000 queries per day per API key, and usage is limited to a maximum of two reference APIs.
-* **Keyword necessary:** Within Mattermost chat, users must state the keyword “gitex” before any communication with the GitEx bot.
-This will be an indication that the user is wishing to make a request for an example.
+* **Keyword Necessary:** Within Mattermost, users must state the keyword “GitEx” before any communication with the GitEx Bot can commence.
+The use of this keyword will be an indication that the user is wishing to make a request to GitEx Bot for an example.
-* **English:** Conversation in Mattermost must be in English to communicate with the GitEx bot.
-An error message will be displayed if a request is made in another language.
+* **English:** Conversation in Mattermost must be in English to communicate with GitEx.
+We plan to display an error message if a request is made in another language that GitEx is unable to process.
-* **3 key requests:** A requested GitEx example from a Mattermost user must pertain to creating or managing a repository, issue, or pull request.
+* **3 Key Requests:** A requested GitEx example from a Mattermost user must pertain to creating or managing a repository, issue, or pull request as GitEx will only have information on endpoints from GitHub's Repositories, Issues, & Pulls APIs.

-#### 4. Relevant Additional Design Patterns
+### Relevant Additional Design Patterns